-That is, a port number on which the server will listen, followed by a list of files.
+That is, a port number on which the server will listen, followed by a list of one or more files.
 To make things easy, each station will contain just one song.
-Station 0 should play file1, Station 1 should play file2, etc...
-Each station should loop its song indefinitely.
+Station 0 plays the first file, Station 1 plays the second file, etc...
+Each station MUST loop its song indefinitely.

-When the server starts, it should begin listening for connections.
-When a client connects, it should interact with it as specified by the Protocol.
-Additionally, it should send an Announce whenever a song repeats.
+When the server starts, it MUST begin listening for connections.
+When a client connects, it MUST interact with it as specified by the Protocol.
+Additionally, it MUST send an Announce whenever a song repeats.

 You want the server to stream music, not to send it as fast as possible.
-Assume that all mp3 files are 128kbps, meaning that the server should send data at a rate of 128kpbs (16 kilobytes/s).
+Assume that all mp3 files are 128 Kibps, meaning that the server MUST send data at a rate of 128Kibps (16 KiB/s).
+4

-The server must print out any commands it receives and any replies it sends to stdout.
-It should also have a simple command-line interface: 'p' followed by a newline should cause the the server should print out a list of its stations along with the clients that are connected to each one, and 'q' followed by a newline should cause the server to close all connections, free any resources it's using, and quit.
+The server MUST print out any commands it receives and any replies it sends to stdout.
+It will also have a simple command-line interface: 'p' followed by a newline MUST cause the the server to print out a list of its stations along with the clients that are connected to each one, and 'q' followed by a newline MUST cause the server to close all connections, free any resources it's using, and quit.